Updated March 4, 2023

 But Exception Handling can be achieved by some other functions in C.

 |Exception Handling and Overloading features are supported in the C++ language.

 Exception Handling can be achieved by using the try & catch block.

 |Performance-Based on Memory Allocation And Deallocation||Memory Allocation can be done using malloc() and calloc functions.

 |In C++, Memory Allocation and Deallocation can be achieved by using new and delete operators, respectively.|

 |Performance-Based on Mapping||In C language, it is complicated to Mapping between data and function.

 |In the C++ language, Mapping between data and function can be achieved easily by using ‘Object’.|

 It is very easy and straightforward to conclude between C vs C++ Performance.

-This has a been a guide to the top differences between C vs C++ Performance.
-Here we also discuss the C vs C++ Performance key differences with infographics, and comparison table.
+This has been a guide to the top differences between C vs C++ Performance.
+Here we have discussed C vs C++ Performance head to head comparison, key difference, and infographics and comparison table.
 You may also have a look at the following articles to learn more –